Constructing fractional Gaussian fields from long-range divisible sandpiles on the torus: Results

 where $\gamma:= \min\{\alpha,2\}$ and $\Phi_{d,\gamma}$ is given by

 \end{theorem}

-We would like to make a few remarks about this result.
-First, one should notice that for $\alpha>2$, comparing the Theorem above with its counterpart in \cite{Levine2016}, the asymptotic behaviour of the mean value of the odometer is the same as the nearest-neighbours sandpile.
+Let us make two remarks about this result.
+First, note that for $\alpha>2$, comparing the result above with its counterpart Theorem~1.2 in \cite{Levine2016}, the asymptotic behaviour of the expected odometer is the same as for the nearest-neighbours divisible sandpile model.
+Secondly, for $\alpha=2$ we expect that $\mathbb{E}[u^\alpha_\infty(x)]$ behaves like $\Phi_{d,2}(n)$ times some $\log(n)$ factors that might depend on the dimension.

-Moreover, the first type of behaviour of $\Phi_{d,\alpha}$ can only happen for low dimensions $d$, as $\gamma \le 2$.
-On the other hand, for $\alpha < \frac{1}{2}$, only the last behaviour is displayed for all dimensions.
-One should also notice that $\Phi_{d,\gamma}$ is non-increasing on $\gamma$ for all $d \ge 1$.
-This gives us a hint that the $\alpha$ long-range sandpile converges to the stable configuration faster than the usual sandpile in low dimensions, possibly much faster if $\alpha$ is small enough.
-However, for dimensions large enough, both sandpiles will spread the mass rather fast, and therefore, the long-range behaviour does not affect the rate of convergence.

-Finally, one might notice that we did not state the behaviour of $\mathbb{E}[u^2_\infty]$ in $n$, as we will describe later, this case comes with a few log corrections that will need also to be taken in account when dealing with the scaling limits.
-One should expect however that for all $\alpha \in (0,2)$ and for all $d \ge 1$, there exists a constant $c_{\alpha,d}>0$ and a constant $C_{2,d}>0$

-as intuitively, the more ``mixing'' the driving random walk is, the faster should be the convergence to the stable configuration, and therefore odometer should decrease.
-In fact, we expect that $\mathbb{E}[u^\alpha_\infty] \asymp \Phi_{2,d}(n)$ plus log corrections.